 Jamie (Jett Klyne, Z) is having a wonderful childhood.
 Loving parents who raise him on horror movies, And Simon, his mother’s childhood puppet to play with.
 But as with all horror films, things go wrong.
 Mommy (director Lisa Ovies) dies of cancer and daddy remarries.
 And she’s an evil bitch who hates Simon and horror films.
 Then one night after a particularly nasty argument with daddy she goes away.

-Now it’s ten years later and Jamie (Aleks Paunovic, Cold Pursuit, Freaks) is a somewhat disturbed high school student who is quite convinced Simon killed his stepmother before vanishing.
+Now it’s ten years later and Jamie (Aleks Paunovic, Cold Pursuit, Zero Contact) is a somewhat disturbed high school student who is quite convinced Simon killed his stepmother before vanishing.
 His friends have convinced him to go back to the cabin where it all happened, it’ll be a great place to party.
 And, per his girlfriend Jessie (Lisa Durupt), for Jamie to get over his need for psych meds.

 It doesn’t take long for Simon to reappear.
 Or for Jamie to start getting unhealthily attached to him.
 It should come as no surprise that the friends who tease him about this soon meeting bad ends.
 Has Jamie gone off the deep end?
 Or is Simon really a murderous muppet?

 When it was first announced Puppet Killer was originally supposed to be co-written by and co-star the Soska Sisters.
 The roles they were set to play are still in the film, and very obvious.
 Thankfully there’s no trace of them in the writing, or any other credits though.
 Director Lisa Ovies and writer Kevin Mosley (Savage Island) have crafted an enjoyable tribute to 80s slashers that doesn’t need their heavy-handed input.